Phuket’s Gay-Friendly Beaches And Beyond

 If you’ve never been to Phuket, Patong Beach is usually your first stop.

-It’s the island’s most famous beach, a strip of golden sand crowded with sunbeds, water sports, and vendors who could possibly sell you everything from coconuts to sarongs to cocaine (this is not a recommendation or endorsement, to be clear)!
+It’s the island’s most famous beach, a strip of golden sand crowded with sunbeds, water sports, and vendors who could sell you everything from coconuts to sarongs to cocaine (this is not a recommendation or endorsement, to be clear), before you drift back toward a gay resort in Phuket.

 But the real kicker?
-The beach’s proximity to Paradise Complex, Phuket’s main gay nightlife hub.
+The beach’s proximity to Paradise Complex, Phuket’s main gay nightlife hub, is perfect for a late gay club run.

-During the day, you’ll find plenty of LGBTQ+ travelers scattered along the shore and throughout the city.
-It’s casual, it’s crowded, and it’s the absolute perfect place for a side of people-watching.
+During the day, you’ll find plenty of LGBTQ+ travellers scattered along the shore and throughout the city.
+It’s casual, it’s crowded, and it’s the absolute perfect place for a side of people-watching, plus easy meet-ups at gay hotels in Phuket, Thailand.

 For first-timers, I recommend starting here.
 Patong is loud, unapologetic, and always ready for a party, much like the queer community that claims it.
-But, do yourself a favor, try to stay at least several blocks away from Paradise Complex or Bangla Road.
-These areas are party-central and they get loud in the evenings.
+But, do yourself a favour, try to stay at least several blocks away from Paradise Complex or Bangla Road.
+These areas are party-central, and they get loud in the evenings.
 The last thing you want is to return home from the club and not be able to sleep because the sounds from the club come knocking on your window.
 There are many hotels and resorts that might make for a long walk to the clubs, but offer shuttles regularly to Jungceylon Shopping Center or central Patong Beach.
-Plus, tuktuks can be ridiculously affordable, so take advantage of an open-air ride!
+Plus, tuk-tuks can be ridiculously affordable, so take advantage of an open-air ride to friendly gay Phuket bars!

 Paradise Beach: An Exclusive Private Beach

 A short ride from Patong sits the jewel of Phuket’s gay-friendly beaches: Paradise Beach.
-This is where things kick up a notch in beauty and style.
+This is where things kick up a notch in beauty and style, a favorite among travellers searching for beaches in Patong, Phuket.

 Come for the lounging under palm trees, then stay for the sunset, and, most importantly, the exclusivity.
 It’s 150 meters of pure golden sand bliss.
-Patong Beach may be full of people, but just a ways away (with 1 beach in between), Paradise brings privacy within an intimate cove that really feels and looks special.
+Patong Beach may be full of people, but just a ways away (with 1 beach in between), Paradise brings privacy within an intimate cove that really feels and looks special, drawing guests from nearby gay hotels in Phuket, Thailand.

 It’s a mix of locals, expats, and travelers who want the freedom to let loose a little.

-If Patong is the intro, Paradise is a main course of beauty.
-Go in the late afternoon, stay through sunset, and see where the night takes you.
+If Patong is the intro, Paradise is the main course of beauty.
+Go in the late afternoon, stay through sunset, and see where the night takes you, often straight toward the lively gay bars in Patong Beach.

 Kata Noi & Freedom Beach: The Romantic Getaways